zebroc/chatgpt-create-unit-tests/README.md

 and select the option "Read and write permissions".
 This action will not fail if you don't do this, but no commenting will happen.

-If you want more putput, you can set a DEBUG environment variable, like so:
+If you want more output, you can set a DEBUG environment variable, like so:

 ```
 …